-Nesting on the Solar Blue site or the Access Corridor is unlikely due to absence of suitable nest trees.
-Although no known historic nests are along or within a half-mile of the project site or Access Corridor, suitable nest trees do exist near the southwest corner of the project site at the site of the former tailwater pond.
-Therefore, Swainson's hawks may nest in suitable trees located within 0.5 miles of the project site (the typical setback distance for active nest sites).
+Nesting on the Chestnut Solar site or the Access Corridor is unlikely due to absence of suitable nest trees.
+Although no known historic nests are along or within a half-mile of the project site or Access Corridor, suitable nest trees do exist approximately 1.0 miles to the west of the project site at the site of the former tailwater pond.
+Therefore, Swainson's hawks may nest in suitable trees located within 1.0 miles of the project site (which is more than the typical setback distance for active nest sites).